 Readers: What else do you want to know about the job of a bookseller, bookbuyer, and book merchandiser?
 Ask Sarah – she’ll be popping by today to reply to comments.

-Agatha- and Macavity-nominated and national bestsetlling author Edith Maxwell writes the historical Quaker Midwife Mysteries (Midnight Ink) and the Local Foods Mystery series (Kensington Publishing).
-As Maddie Day she writes the Country Store Mysteries series and the new Cozy Capers Book Group Mysteries (both from Kensington Publishing).
-Edith has also published award-winning short crime fiction.
-She lives north of Boston in an antique house with her beau and two cats.
+Agatha Award -winning author Edith Maxwell writes the historical Quaker Midwife Mysteries (Beyond the Page) and short crime fiction.
+As Maddie Day she writes the Country Store Mysteries series, the Cozy Capers Book Group Mysteries, and the Cece Barton Mysteries (all from Kensington Publishing).
+She lives north of Boston in an antique house with her beau and cat Martin, where she writes, gardens, cooks, and wastes time on Facebook.

 View all posts by Edith Maxwell